-In the Journal of orthopaedic research doctors examined the process of meniscal regeneration and cartilage degeneration following meniscus surgical removal in mice.
-They found that there is a healing environment that the meniscus and cartilage create independently of each other spurred on by native stem cells, that later melds together, suggestive of a balance between meniscal regeneration and cartilage homeostasis.(3) The meniscus and cartilage are trying to regenerate each other.
+In the Journal of orthopaedic research (4) doctors examined the process of meniscal regeneration and cartilage degeneration following meniscus surgical removal in mice.
+They found that there is a healing environment that the meniscus and cartilage create independently of each other spurred on by native stem cells, that later melds together, suggestive of a balance between meniscal regeneration and cartilage homeostasis.
+The meniscus and cartilage are trying to regenerate each other.

-This special relationship between cartilage, meniscus and stem cells is discussed in new research from the University of Iowa.
-The Iowa findings demonstrate that, much as in articular cartilage, injuries to the meniscus mobilize an intrinsic progenitor (stem cell) population with strong reparative potential.(4) The problem for patients is that despite the desire to heal and regenerate, as pointed out by the Iowa researchers, “Serious meniscus injuries seldom heal and increase the risk for knee osteoarthritis; thus, there is a need to develop new reparative therapies.
+This special relationship between cartilage, meniscus and stem cells is discussed in research from the University of Iowa.
+The Iowa findings demonstrate that, much as in articular cartilage, injuries to the meniscus mobilize an intrinsic progenitor (stem cell) population with strong reparative potential.(5) The problem for patients is that despite the desire to heal and regenerate, as pointed out by the Iowa researchers, “Serious meniscus injuries seldom heal and increase the risk for knee osteoarthritis; thus, there is a need to develop new reparative therapies.
 In that regard, stimulating tissue regeneration by autologous stem/progenitor cells has emerged as a promising new strategy.”

 What are realistic expectations that stem cell therapy can help your meniscus related knee problems?

-As you have seen in this article, the meniscus has a remarkable ability to heal itself.
+As you have seen in this article, the meniscus has an ability to heal itself.
 When someone comes into our office with knee problems we start with a conversation so we can learn about the patient’s lifestyle and what are his/her goals of the treatment.
 Is it to get back to marathon training or is it to get up and down a staircase without his/her knee locking up?
 Then we will do a detailed physical examination looking for those signs that will tell us how helpful stem cell therapy may be.